-Operational risk is the risk of direct or indirect loss arising from a wide variety of causes associated with the Group's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks such as those arising from legal and regulatory requirements and generally accepted standards of corporate behaviour.
-Operational risks arise from all of the Group's operations.
+Operational risk is the risk of direct or indirect loss arising from a wide variety of causes associated with the Company's processes, personnel, technology and infrastructure, and from external factors other than credit, market and liquidity risks such as those arising from legal and regulatory requirements and generally accepted standards of corporate behaviour.
+Operational risks arise from all of the Company's operations.

-The Group's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Group's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity.
+The Company's objective is to manage operational risk so as to balance the avoidance of financial losses and damage to the Company's reputation with overall cost effectiveness and to avoid control procedures that restrict initiative and creativity.

-The primary responsibility for the development and implementation of controls to address operational risk is assigned to key management.
-This responsibility is supported by the development of standards in the following areas:
+The primary responsibility for the development and implementation of controls to address operational risk is assigned to senior management.
+This responsibility is supported by the development of standards for the management of operational risk in the following areas: